In this post, we’ll share exactly how to repost on Instagram.

 Why reposting can be important for brands

 Instagram has become an incredibly important network for brands.
 In fact, 48.8% of brands are on Instagram.
-And by 2017, this figure is predicted to rise to 70.7%.

 But how does reposting come into play here?

 People tend to trust user-generated content (aka UGC) more than they trust branded posts.
 Consumers are twice as likely to see user-generated content as authentic — and that authenticity directly influences their purchasing decisions.

 How we use reposting at Buffer

 Here at Buffer, we’ve also made reposting a key part of our Instagram strategy and this tactic has helped us to significantly grow our account.
 In under 3 months after implementing a user generated content campaign on Instagram, our account grew by 60% – 5,850 to 9,400 followers and counting.

 How reposting can fit into your Instagram strategy

 Here are three ways to make reposting a part of your strategy.

 Live events, meetups, and talks are great times to create and curate content.
 If you’re running your own event, or maybe a member of your team is giving a talk at a conference, this is a golden opportunity to repost some content on Instagram.